 Fix Extend Volume greyed out in Windows 10

-From Windows Vista, Microsoft enhanced the ability of Disk Management snap-in by adding new Shrink Volume and Extend Volume functionalities, with which you can decrease and increase the size of partitioned volume without reinstalling Operating System.
-Windows 10 inherited these functions, so you can resize volume in some part.
-However, many people feedback Extend Volume is grayed out in Windows 10 Disk Management.
+From Windows Vista, Microsoft enhanced the ability of Disk Management snap-in by adding new Shrink Volume and Extend Volume functionalities, with which you can decrease and increase the size of allocated partitions without reinstalling Operating System.
+Windows 10 inherited these functions, but many people feedback Extend Volume is grayed out in Windows 10 Disk Management.
 After shrinking partition D, Extend Volume is disabled for C drive.

 Why Extend Volume greyed out in Windows 10